 All the things we mentioned so far are probably too difficult and complex for all of us non-physicists to figure out completely, so it’s necessary to make the story a bit simpler.
 We can do that by showing you some of the most impressive facts and stats about quantum computing.

 Quantum computers are so fast that they can complete certain operations much quicker than traditional computers.
 As a matter of fact, classical computers would spend hundreds, thousands, or even millions of years more trying to do the same thing.

-- If you’d like to write an essay paper about quantum computing, you’d have to mention the cybersecurity issue as well.
+If you’d like to write an article about quantum computing, you’d have to mention the cybersecurity issue as well.
 After all, if you believe your 12-digit security code is impossible to breach, think twice since quantum computers can try each combination within seconds.

 Quantum computing is a genuine game-changer in the IT realm, but it comes with substantial advantages and disadvantages just like any other concept or technology.
 We want to mention the fundamental pros and cons, so let’s begin by discussing the biggest benefits of using quantum computers.

 We already explained to you how quantum computers operate incredibly quickly, which is by far the most important benefit of using the new form of technology.
 Calculations that once required ages to complete can now be done in mere seconds.

 Thanks to quantum entanglement, new computers can analyze and calculate a variety of elements at once and deliver results almost instantly.
 This is a far more advanced solution compared to classical computers that need to do things one step at a time and hence spend days, months, or even years to do the same thing.

 The advantages of quantum computing are remarkable, but is there anything that could spoil the fun for IT professionals?
 The answer is: Yes, there is.
 Namely, quantum computers also come with a few disadvantages as well.